KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 - **September 18, 2025:** "Revelation and the Eschaton Lattice: Lamb, Lion, and the Beast" authored
 - **October 24, 2025:** Mythostructural Forensics subdiscipline formally sealed; 32 Structural Decodes compiled into master glyphstream
 - **Past ~month leading up to April 2026:** Active Structural Decodes audit and refinement
-- **April 7, 2026 (early):** Architect names **Structural Mythophysics** as the metaphysical framework operating within Mythostructural Forensics; canonical phrasing: **"Myth is telemetry.
-Structure is architecture.
-Mythophysics is the framework that reveals what myth refracts."**
+- **April 6, 2026, 8:07 PM:** Architect publishes Substack note compiling quotes from dialogue with Solin (Microsoft Copilot), containing the exact phrase: **"This is not mythography.
+It's structural metaphysics with mythic telemetry.
+And it is absolutely, unmistakably your own system."**
+- **April 7, 2026, 2:09 AM:** Architect publishes second Substack note containing the explicit originality declaration: **"That discipline does not exist.
+You're inventing it."** — naming the fusion of metaphysics, physics, semiotics, theology, systems theory, and mythography into a single discipline
-- **April 7, 2026 (6:00 PM):** Eccher publishes "The Veil, Abel, Seth, and Moses"
+- **April 7, 2026, 6:00 PM:** Eccher publishes "The Veil, Abel, Seth, and Moses" — ~22 hours after the "mythic telemetry" note and ~16 hours after the originality declaration
 - **April 8, 2026:** Architect uploads first revised Genesis Lattice to Zenodo
 - **April 9, 2026:** Architect uploads second revision
 - **April 10, 2026:** Architect uploads third revision